syncfusion-content/blazor-docs/blazor/sidebar/how-to/sidebar-in-the-dotnet8-application.md

 ---
 layout: post
-title: Render the Sidebar component in the MainLayout page of the .NET 8 Blazor Web application | Syncfusion
+title: Add Sidebar to MainLayout of the .NET 8 Blazor Web app | Syncfusion
 description: Learn here all about how to render the Sidebar component in the MainLayout page of the .NET 8 Blazor Web application and more.
 platform: Blazor
 control: Sidebar